-Promoting social change for BIPOC* and animals
+Promoting Social Change for BIPOC* and Animals

 Souly Alliance is a 501(c)(3) non-profit organization committed to increasing racial equity, diversity, and inclusion in the animal welfare world.